 So, how exactly will you build strength by teaching English abroad?
 In order to begin teaching, you have to actually move abroad first – which comes with a whole host of valuable, self-improving traits:

 They say that courage is a muscle you must flex regularly if you want to keep up with it.
 The more you step outside your comfort zone, the less you’ll actually fear to do so.
-Moving to a country – for example when you are teaching English in China – where you don’t speak the language, don’t have a support system, and don’t have any semblance of an established life (yet) requires a great deal of courage.
+Moving to a country – for example when you are teaching English in China or traveling and teaching in Thailand – where you don’t speak the language, don’t have a support system, and don’t have any semblance of an established life (yet) requires a great deal of courage.

 I’ll be the first to admit that packing up your belongings and jetting off to a foreign land, where you’ll be expected to create a new life entirely by yourself, is a terrifying prospect.